How do I know if Christ is in my life?

 - Your sins were forgiven—Colossians 1:14

 - You became a child of God—John 1:12

 - You received eternal life—John 5:24

 - You began the great adventure for which God created you—John 10:10, 2 Corinthians 5:17, 1 Thessalonians 5:18

 2. Dealing with doubts

 Even though feelings are important, your relationship with Christ is based on facts, not on feelings that can change daily.
-Doubts, questions and varying emotions are common parts of everyone's life, but they are very unreliable gauges of anyone's relationship with Christ.
-The Christian lives by faith in the trustworthiness of God and His Word.
+Doubts, questions, and varying emotions are common to everyone, but they are very unreliable gauges of anyone’s relationship with Christ.
+The Christian is called to live by faith in the trustworthiness of God and his Word.

-Since you have trusted in Christ's payment for your sin, understood the basis of your relationship with God and have learned five truths about your relationship, you can be confident in your relationship with Christ.
+Since you have trusted in Christ’s payment for your sin, understood the basis of your relationship with God, and learned five truths about your relationship, you can be confident in your relationship with Christ.

 You can respond to the questions below to journey with a mentor and receive prayer.
 You’ll be able to talk through what you have learned.